 Harbour tours = round trip

 - Harwich International Port is a North Sea seaport and one of the Haven ports.
 It lies on the south bank of the River Stour one mile upstream from the town of Harwich, opposite Shotley.
 The port was formerly known as Parkeston Quay.
-In 2017 there are 7 Cruise Ships calling.
-While crossing from Harwich to Shotley you can see the Terminal in the distance.
+While crossing from Harwich to Shotley you can see the Cruise ship Terminal in the distance.

 - The Navyard Wharf.
 Roll on/Roll off cargo ships sail to various ports in Finland, Sweden, Norway, Denmark and Belgium.